-Editor’s Note: Some of the active-duty pilots interviewed for this article were reticent to be identified because they may face negative repercussions from their airlines or unions.
+Editor’s Note: This article was originally written for LinkedIn in 2016.
+Some of the active-duty pilots interviewed for this article were reticent to be identified because they may face negative repercussions from their airlines or unions.

 By Kathryn B. Creedy